Nutritional challenges of HIV/AIDS: Food safety

 People living with AIDS have impaired immune systems and therefore are more susceptible to infections and diseases due to foodborne pathogens.
 Food safety includes food handling, food preparation and food storage, all to be dealt with carefully to ensure safety from food-borne bacteria.
 Those that are more prevalent in people with AIDS include Salmonella, which is the most common cause of illness, being 100 times more prevalent in AIDS patients than healthy individuals.
-Another example is listeriosis caused by Listeria monocytogenes, with severe and often fatal consequences when encountered by a persons with AIDS.
+Another example is listeriosis caused by Listeria monocytogenes, with severe and often fatal consequences when encountered by a person with AIDS.
 Simple measures can be used to increase food safety and prevent food-borne illnesses for those with affected with HIV/AIDS.
 Washing your hands, the food about to be prepared, kitchen utensils and kitchen surfaces is effective against bacterial growth.
 Keeping raw meat and cooked meat separate and cooking foods thoroughly, using a food thermometer to be sure.
 And lastly, storing leftover foods in the refrigerator within two hours to ensure minimal risk of food-borne illnesses.